AstroBuccaneer/AstroBuccaneer/README.md

 ## About Me
 I am an IT Systems Engineer civilian for the Air Force, building skills in cloud security, DevSecOps, and cybersecurity analysis while exploring solutions and AI architecture.
-🚀 Passionate about secure, scalable systems for space, healthcare, finance, and critical infrastructure.
+🚀 Passionate about secure, scalable systems for space, healthcare, and critical infrastructure.
 💡 In my spare time, I experiment with cloud security labs, automated DevSecOps pipelines, and space technology projects.

 ## Skills and ongoing learning